Hannah Blundell

-Club

 Youth career

 Blundell grew up in Eastbourne and began playing football for local youth team Polegate Grasshoppers, the team her two brothers already played for, at the age of seven.
 Two years later she was scouted to join the Brighton & Hove Albion Centre of Excellence.
 In 2005 she moved to Chelsea for a season, playing for the club's under-12 team.
 However, the Chelsea coaches raised concerns over Blundell's small size when she trialled to remain at the academy.
 She eventually had a successful trial at Charlton Athletic and remained in the team's academy for four years up to under-16 level.

 In 2010, the chance presented itself for Blundell to return to Chelsea.
 She enrolled in a local college, living in the college's accommodation and playing for their football team while also training in the Chelsea academy during the week and travelling home at the weekend to play with Eastbourne Ladies with whom she won the Sussex County FA Women's Challenge Trophy in 2012.
 At 17, Blundell trialled for the Chelsea reserve team and was accepted, eventually studying for a third year in order to remain in the accommodation to stay with Chelsea.

+Club career

 Chelsea

 During her third year back in the Chelsea youth system, Emma Hayes took over as first team manager and began to integrate Blundell into first team training, helping the club get Blundell and teammate Drew Spence a flat next to the training ground.
 She made her debut on 28 May 2013 as a 70th-minute substitute for Ólína Guðbjörg Viðarsdóttir and scored three minutes later during a 2–1 defeat to Birmingham.
 She made eight league appearances including six starts for the Blues in 2013, predominantly playing at left-back despite being naturally right-sided, filling in for Claire Rafferty during her lengthy injury lay-off.